-In 2005-06, under the aegis of the Air France-KLM Group's Disclosure Committee, and validated by the college of Statutory Auditors, the Group's environmental performance indicators were defined in order to comply with the requirements of the French New Economic Regulations law (Les Nouvelles Regulations Économiques, NRE, May 15, 2001) and the European Regulation (EC 809/2004).
+In 2005-06, under the aegis of the Air France-KLM group's Disclosure Committee, and validated by the college of Statutory Auditors, the Group's environmental performance indicators were defined in order to comply with the requirements of the French New Economic Regulations law (Les Nouvelles Regulations Économiques, NRE, May 15, 2001) and the European Regulation (EC 809/2004).

-Since the 2007-08 financial year, the Group has chosen to have a selection of environmental indicators (indicated by the symbols $\sqrt{\ }$ and $\sqrt{\ }$) verified by one of the Statutory Auditors, KPMG Audit, with the highest level of assurance, reasonable assurance(1), for fuel consumption and the related CO2 emissions for air operations ($\sqrt{\ }$) and a limited level of assurance(1) for the other verified indicators ($\sqrt{\ }$).
+As of the 2007-08 financial year, the Group chose to have a selection of environmental indicators (indicated by the symbols $\sqrt{}$ and $\sqrt{}$ verified by one of the Statutory Auditors, KPMG Audit, with the highest level of assurance, reasonable assurance(1), for fuel consumption and the related CO_2 emissions for air operations $(\sqrt{})$ and a limited level of assurance(1) for the other verified indicators $(\sqrt{})$.